mocobeta/embcli/docs/docs/model_plugins.md

 # Model Plugins

-A model plugin is a Python package that is for a specific embedding model.
-All model plugins contain the same set of commands, and multiple model plugins can be installed in the same environment.
+A model plugin is a Python package for a specific embedding model or model vendor.
+All model plugins contain the same set of commands, and multiple model plugins can be simultaneously installed in the same environment.

 ## Proprietary Models